toddcf/code-snippets/javascript/events/scroll-events.md

 The total height of the scrollable content (regardless of whether it is viewable).

 Drawbacks: Margins and paddings interfere with the accuracy of this method.
-It is better to use `IntersectionObserver`.
+It is better to use [IntersectionObserver](https://github.com/toddcf/code-snippets/blob/master/javascript/events/intersection-observer.md).